anakic/querystorm-docs/New docs/The App class.md

 ## Extension applications

 Extension applications are defined inside projects at the machine level.

-Extension projects usually only contain user-defined Excel functions.
-However, these projects can still have an `App` class.
-Inside its constructor we register (with the IOC container) any services that are needed by the functions contained in the project.
+The only purpose of extension projects (for now) is to define a set of custom Excel functions that you can use in any workbook, and that you can share as a package to other (QueryStorm runtime) users.

+Even though they only hold functions, they are loaded by the QueryStorm runtime in the exact same way as Workbook applications.
+They have an `App` class that they can use to register dependencies that the functions can share.

 If it's a commercial package, we can also check for a valid license to make sure the user is licensed to use the package.